jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. `cat network-policy-deny-egress.yaml` this policy will deny all egress access to all pods in the Namespace it is deployed in.
     1. Any required egress traffic will need an explicit allow - either added to this policy or in another one applied in the same Namespace
 1. `kubectl apply -f network-policy-deny-egress.yaml -n team2` to apply this to the team2 Namespace (where security-playground lives)
+1. `kubectl delete --all pods --namespace=team2` - we had already downloaded xmrig to our running container - start a fresh one to properly test the NetworkPolicy
 1. `../security-playground/example-curls.sh` to re-run our example-curls against security-playground.
 Note how much of that attack is now blocked by not allowing that Pod egress to the Internet it doesn't need.

 That was a very basic introduction to NetworkPolicies.
 There are a number of other good/common examples on this site to explore the topic further - https://github.com/ahmetb/kubernetes-network-policy-recipes